kostja/doc/doc/1.10/dev_guide/building_documentation.rst

   $ docker run --rm -it -v $(pwd):/doc doc-builder:2 sh -c "cmake ."

-Finaly to build the documentaion just use the following command from a folder with Tarantool documentation source codes:
+Finally, to build the documentation just use the following command from the directory with Tarantool documentation source codes:

 .. code-block:: console